gem/oq-engine/doc/underlying-science/secondary-perils.rst

    + \beta \cdot landcover + 0.03 CTI - 0.01 \ln(PGV) \cdot Slope \quad (22)

 Coefficients \alpha and \beta values are estimated for several rock and landcover classes.
-The reader is reffered to the original study by Nowicki Jessee (2018) where the coefficient values are reported in Table 3.
+The reader is reffered to the original study by `Nowicki Jessee et al. (2018) <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2017JF004494>`_, where the coefficient values are reported in Table 3.

 Probability of landsliding is then evaluated using logistic regression.
 .. math::